 Document Title: R&D Operational Capability Statement

 Report Author(s): Navin Puri/ Matthew Trivett

 Lead Director: Dr Fionna Moore

 Contact Details: Fionna.moore@lond-amb.nhs.uk

-Why is this coming to the Trust The Board is accountable for the R&D Operational
+Why is this coming to the TrustThe Board is accountable for the R&D Operational

 Board?
 Capability Statement.
 This Statement must be approved at

 Board level.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

-☐ Other
+Other

 Recommendation for the Trust Comments/ Approval

-Board: Comments/ Approval
+Board:

 Executive Summary

 al overview of research capabilities by listing contact points

 nage research.
 This can be shared with networks, industry,

 collaboration and effectiveness in research activities.
 The

 its work by reference to a Board approved R&D Operational

 Capability Statement.

-Key issues for the Trust Board
+Kowissues for the Trust Board

-Document will be in the public domain
+Key issues for the Trust Board Document will be in the public domain

+I

-Attachments - 1
+Attachments

-R&D Operational Capability Statemen nt
+R&D Operational Capability Statement

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: The paper supports the defineration of the following support subjectives. ent, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways ☐ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks:

-There is a risk that we fail to effective

-There is a risk that we are unable to match financial resources with priorities
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Pick Implications Risk Implications This paper supports the mitigation of the following strategic risks: the following strategic lisks.
+There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities

-There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-The NHS is accountable to the public, communities and patients that it serves.
+There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NHS provides a comprehensive service, available to all 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+7. The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Has an Equality Impact Assessment been carried out?
 Yes No Key issues from the assessment: